kata198/usrsvc/README.md

 * term\_to\_kill\_seconds : Default 8, Float on the number of seconds the application is given between SIGTERM and SIGKILL.

-* mail\_alerts - String, if set, when usrsvcd starts/restarts a process, an email alert will go to this address.
+* email\_alerts - String, if set, when usrsvcd starts/restarts a process, an email alert will go to this address.